The Girl Without Hands: Story elements

 The Calumniated Wife: The mother of the king decides to trick her son.
 She kills a deer instead so that she can take its heart to give to the king.
 She tells her daughter-in-law to take the child and hide.
 The queen goes into the forest and again prays for help.
 The angel appears and brings her to a hut.
 She lives there for seven years.
 A miracle restores the queen's (flesh and blood) hands.

 The Hands Restored: The king returns to his castle and discovers that the letters had been tampered with.
 He sets out to find his wife and child.
 After seven years, he locates the hut where his wife now lives.
 He is led inside by an angel and magically put to sleep, with a handkerchief to cover his face.
 His wife appears and the handkerchief falls away.
 The child becomes angry, as he had been told that God was his one and only father.
 The king asks them who they are, and the queen tells him that they are his wife and son.
 At first he does not believe her.
 He says that his wife has silver hands.
 She tells him that God has given her real hands.
-She retrieves the silver hands that had fallen off and show them to him.
+She retrieves the silver hands that had fallen off and shows them to him.
 The king rejoices at finding his wife.
 They return to the kingdom and live happily ever after.